 - Long tread life with emerging grooves

-On the whole, we like the great tread quality, all-season reliability, and comfortable ride that the Falken Sincera provides.
-If you want a touring tire similar to this one, another cheap option is the Yokohama Avid Touring S. Yokohama is another great brand.
+On the whole, we like the great tread quality, all-season reliability, and comfortable ride that the Falken Sincera provides for the Prius.
+If you want an all-season touring tire similar to this, another cheap option is the Yokohama Avid Touring S. Yokohama is another great brand.

 - All-season for all types of weather

-- Great grip and performance in dry and wet conditions
+- Great traction and performance in dry and wet conditions

 - Smooth and comfortable rides